 And believe it or not, this does happen from time to time.
 There’s a reason most websites are black text on a white background – it’s easier on the eyes.
 Using any other color for text rather than black or white is ridiculous – I once came upon a website that literally had each word a different color, and another website that had all words in bright yellow text.
 Are you serious?
 Use common sense – if your blog’s design is so poor that it’s physically hard to read, it’s time to rethink, and redesign.

 Additionally, your website should at the very least, look like it was designed in the last decade.
 This is a major credibility factor – if your website looks like it was designed in the 90’s, people are less likely to trust the information you have to share.

 Just about everybody these days owns a smart phone.
 This is great, except for one thing – a lot of websites still aren’t optimized for mobile browsing.
 You can check to see how many people are visiting your website on a mobile device through Google Analytics.
 Chances are, this number is increasing every year, and that is no surprise.

 In fact, Google has determined that the mobile experience is so important, that they now use the mobile version of your site for ranking.

 But what if your website isn’t designed for mobile devices?
 You’ve got a problem.
 Check it out for yourself – it may look horrendous.
 This ties in with number 2 on this list – if the design renders poor on a mobile device, people will leave.
 And there’s nothing you can do about it except to make your blog mobile friendly.

-Some WordPress themes, such as those running on the Genesis framework, can automatically detect when your readers are on a mobile device, and switch to a mobile theme for those readers.
+Some WordPress themes, such as those running on Thrive or the Genesis framework, can automatically detect when your readers are on a mobile device, and switch to a mobile theme for those readers.
 It’s something to look into, especially if a large percentage of your readers are coming to your website on a mobile device.